 I have a Ph.D. from Cambridge University where I taught for several years.

 I also have a strong background in theatre and the arts.
+My first book was published by Faber in 2021.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.